 Stress urinary incontinence (SUI), or bladder leakage, occurs when the urinary sphincter muscle is weakened or damaged and fails to stop the flow of urine during physical activity or movement.
 Stress urinary incontinence urine leakage can occur with coughing, sneezing or physical exertion.
 I see this condition most often after prostate cancer surgery, but this type of bladder leakage problem can develop after enlarged prostate surgery, radiation therapy for prostate cancer, pelvic trauma or neurologic disorders.
 As many as 50% or more of men report leakage immediately after prostate cancer surgery.41 Most of the patients I see heal within the first few weeks to months.
-However, up to 16% of men will continue to suffer from persistent SUI or bladder leakage one year after surgery.3 Patients who suffer from stress urinary incontinence as a side effect of prostate cancer treatment or other condition often restrict social activities due to embarrassment from urine leakage.
+Nearly 1 in 10 of them still have daily bladder leakage more than a year after surgery.8 Patients who suffer from stress urinary incontinence as a side effect of prostate cancer treatment or other condition often restrict social activities due to embarrassment from urine leakage.
 The good news is that there are effective treatment options for incontinence.
 Men dealing with incontinence need not feel alone and isolated, embarrassed or hopeless.
 Temporary and permanent treatment options for incontinence exist.

 Tools for managing urine leakage